 After you know the basic things like the chessboard structure and how to arrange the pieces, it is time to learn how chess pieces move.

-In short, the rook moves only horizontally, bishop only diagonally, queen both horizontally and diagonally, a knight in L shape, king in any direction but up to one step, while the pawn in the forward direction one step (two-step in the first move).
-Except for pawn, all the chess pieces can move both backward and forward in chess.
+In short, the rook moves only horizontally, the bishop only diagonally, the queen both horizontally and diagonally, a knight in L shape, the king in any direction but up to one step, while the pawn in the forward direction one step (two-step in the first move).
+Except for the pawn, all the chess pieces can move both backward and forward in chess.

 Now let’s see along with pictures and in a little more detail how the chess pieces move.